nedstarksbastard/messenger/README.md

 4. **settings.py** - configurations for the web app

-5. **test_app.py** - unite tests for the app
+5. **test_app.py** - unit tests for the app

-6. **db_init.sql** - sql script to initialize the SQLite database and create the required table
+6. **db_init.sql** - sql script to initialize the `SQLite` database and create the required table

 7. **static** - contains css file for styling

-8. **templates** - contains Jinja templates for the pages
+8. **templates** - contains `Jinja` templates for the pages

 #### Project Notes

-I am using a python-based Flask web application with a sqlite database back-end to develop my messaging service.
+I am using a python-based `Flask` web application with a `sqlite` database back-end to develop my messaging service.
-In addition to flask request routing, I am also using socketio to broadcast messages.
+In addition to flask request routing, I am also using `socketio` to broadcast messages.
 This is done to maintain multi-way channel between different participants in the app.
 So when one user sends a message, it should propagate to all the other users currently logged in.
 In addition to all the basic requirements, I have also completed the bonus tasks.
 - I have included a unit test file that has only one test but includes the set up and tear down as well as mocking the data for session and database.
-- The data is persisted on to the sqlite database in a file called main.db As long as the docker container is up the data will persist.
+- The data is persisted on to the sqlite database in a file called `main.db` As long as the docker container is up the data will persist.
 If you need to persist it beyond that then container needs to be started with a volume mount but I have skipped that for simplicity's sake
 - I like minimal styling so have not strayed much beyond bootstrap's default but did add a few touches.
 The app best